 Classes begin January 14th.
 To view the schedule click here.
 See you in class!

 We just got a notice that through Nov 2nd (this Thursday!), AmazonSmile is donating 5% (ten times the usual amount) to The Shepherd’s Center of Richmond when you shop using TSCOR’s LINK.
 So click the link and shop away!!

 PS – Please don’t forget the annual appeal letter that arrived in your mailbox a couple of weeks ago.
 Your gifts mean so much to so many!

-Posted in 50Plus, blog, Boomer, life long learning, Lifelong Learning, Lunch and Life, Non-profit, Open University, Sheep, Shepherd's Center, TSCOR, Volunteering
+Posted in 50Plus, Amazon, Boomer, Classes for Seniors, life long learning, Lifelong Learning, Lunch and Life, Non-profit, Open University, Shepherd's Center, TSCOR, Volunteering

 Randy and Barbara Fitzgerald present their funny and heartwarming talk, “Flights of Fancy: Stories, Conversations and Life Travels” on Monday, Nov.
 5, at St. Luke Lutheran Church, 7757 Chippenham Parkway, at 12:30.
 The Fitzgeralds will have copies of their book for sale following their talk.
 Randy, a columnist for Boomer Magazine; former columnist, Richmond Times-Dispatch; and former public relations director, University of Richmond; along with Barbara Fitzgerald, editor and co-writer, replace Rabbi Gary Creditor, who had a professional conflict, and will speak at a future date.